The TTL and ORIGIN directives in the zone file

 DNS saves its database in zone files.
 A zone file stores records of a particular domain in simple text format.
-For easy management and administration, it uses directives.
-In a zone file, a directive is variable.
+Zone files use variables for seamless management and administration.
+The DNS system uses the term directive for a variable.
 If you are familiar with any programming language, you can easily understand the purpose of a directive in the zone file.
 It does the same thing a variable does in the programming language.
 In simple words, a directive is a zone file's variable.

 A directive starts with a dollar sign.
 It stores value.
 DNS replaces a directive with its value when it processes the zone file.
-There are two important directives $TTL and $ORIGIN.
+There are two primary directives: $TTL and $ORIGIN.

 $TTL

-DNS service includes TTL value with each record it serves from this file.
+DNS service includes the TTL value in each record it serves from this file.
 Other DNS servers and resolver systems that receive a record served from this file use the TTL value to cache the record.
-For example, if the TTL value of a record is 1 day, resolver systems and other DNS servers can cache the record for 1 day.
+For example, if the TTL value of a record is one day, resolver systems and other DNS servers can cache the record for one day.
 After that, they must have to retrieve the same record again.

 By default, the TTL directive accepts time value in seconds.
-If you want to specify the time in other formats, you need to use related keywords.
+If you want to specify the time in other formats, you must use related keywords.
 These keywords are m for minutes, h for hours, d for days, and w for weeks.

 The following examples set this directive's value to 2 days in different formats.
 You can use whatever format you like.